 Cuts like briskets, roasts and London broils are not suited to this method as they need a longer time cooking to break down the fibers to achieve a tender piece of meat.

-What type of pan to cook steak in and why?
+What type of pan for cooking steak on stovetop and why?

 - Season steaks generously with salt and pepper

 - Heat the cast iron pan to extremely hot to get a good sear

 - Leave the steak alone- only flip it once to get a perfect seared crust